-Questions related to the use of the EERE eXCHANGE website or technical issues concerning the application submittal should be submitted to: EERE-ExchangeSupport@hq.doe.gov.
+Questions related to the use of the EERE EXCHANGE website or technical issues concerning the application submittal should be submitted to: EERE-ExchangeSupport@hq.doe.gov.

-Questions related to the content of the Funding Opportunity Announcement must be submitted to: DE-FOA-0002450@netl.doe.gov and shall be submitted not later than three (3) business days prior to the application due date and time.
+Questions related to the content of the FOA must be submitted to DE-FOA- 0002475@netl.doe.gov and shall be submitted no later than three business days before the full applications are due.
 Questions submitted after that date may not allow the Government sufficient time to respond.

-All questions and answers related to the content of this FOA will be posted at https://eere-exchange.energy.gov/FAQ.aspx.
+All questions and answers related to the content of this FOA will be posted at https://eere- exchange.energy.gov/FAQ.aspx.
 Applicants are encouraged to check the FAQ prior to submitting a question.
 DOE will try to respond to questions within 5 business days.
 Applicants are encouraged to review the posted questions and answers daily.
-Please note that you must first select this FOA Number in order to view the questions and answers specific to this FOA.
+Please note that you must first select this FOA number in order to view the questions and answers specific to this FOA.